akirawuc/chirpy/README.md

 ## :dart: Features :

 📰 Feed Wizardry: Get personalized community feeds delivered straight to your Telegram.
 Your content, your way, effortlessly.
 🗞️ Summarize the Noise: Busy day?
-Skitties distills event details into bite-sized summaries, saving you time without sacrificing the scoop
+Chirpy distills event details into bite-sized summaries, saving you time without sacrificing the scoop
-💬 Natural Chatter: Interact seamlessly with Skitties.
+💬 Natural Chatter: Interact seamlessly with Chirpy.
 Generate replies, posts, likes, and shares as if you're talking to a friend.

 <!-- Modes -->